-Our office is proud to announce the addition of an onsite Therapy Dog!
-Pippa, a 3 year old Goldendoodle will be on premises most days.
-She is available for petting, playing and comforting our patients and parents.
-Pippa is hypoallergenic and doesn't shed, she has been evaluated and certified as a therapy dog based on strict behavioral criteria.
-Look for her at your next visit!
+Our office features two onsite Therapy Dogs!
+Pippa, a 3 year old Goldendoodle & Bosco a 1 year old Australian Shepherd will be on premises most days.
+They are available for petting, playing and comforting our patients and parents.
+Pippa is hypoallergenic and doesn't shed.
+Both dogs have been evaluated and certified as therapy dogs based on strict behavioral criteria.
+Look for them at your next visit!

 Your Child's First Visit